Nele Alder-Baerens

-Nele Alder-Baerens (born 1 April 1978) is a German female distance runner and marathon runner.
-She is regarded as one of the finest long-distance runners from Germany to have represented the nation at the Deaflympics.
-Nele Alder-Baerens has represented Germany at the Deaflympics in 1997, 2001, 2005, 2017 and in 2022 has clinched 5 medals in her Deaflympic career including 2 gold medals.
+Nele Alder-Baerens (born 1 April 1978) is a German distance runner and marathon runner.
+She is regarded as one of the best long-distance runners from Germany to have represented the nation at the Deaflympics.
+She has represented Germany at the Deaflympics in 1997, 2001, 2005, 2017 and 2022 and has won five medals in her career, including two gold medals.
 She is also the defending champion in the women's marathon at the Deaflympics.
-Nele also currently holds few deaf world records in the women's Athletics.
+Alder-Baerens also currently holds few deaf world records in the women's Athletics.